ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 **Security** Allowed by administrator and user accounts

-**Operation** This method returns an event from the specified stream at the specified index An exception is thrown if no event exists at index
+**Operation** This method returns an event from the specified stream at the specified index.
+An exception is thrown if no event exists at index.

-**Examples** The following example will obtain the event in the stream at the index defined by ‘Now’.
-If there is no event at that index an exception will be thrown:
+**Examples** The following example obtains the event in the stream at the index defined by ‘Now’.
+An exceeption is thrown if there is no event at that index:

 ::